Contents Insurance for Watches

 Unspecified personal effects cover is great for items you take with you when you leave the house.
 These policies usually have an overall limit with a lower limit per item, making them more suitable for less valuable items.

-If you prefer to keep your watch cover separate from your Contents Insurance, there are also a number of specialty insurance companies that offer insurance specifically for items like luxury watches and engagement rings.
+If you prefer to keep your watch cover separate from your contents insurance, there are also a number of specialty insurance companies that offer insurance specifically for items like luxury watches and engagement rings.

 Purchased a new watch and want it covered?
 Or maybe you decided to sell the one that’s on your policy?
 Just give your insurance provider a quick call or email to update your coverage.
 It’s a straightforward process—simply let them know the details, and they’ll adjust your coverage accordingly.
 Keeping your policy up-to-date like this will ensure you’re always protected.